 “In winter I wore sweater sets.
 I had them in almost every color except baby blue, and I had little clips to hold the cardigan in place on my shoulders when I didn’t have my arms in my sleeves.
 These clips were an early lesson in nonfunctional fashion.
 I loved the look but seldom used them.
 When I tried, my cardigan quickly slipped off my shoulders altogether, the chain between the clips rode high on my neck, and I looked like some sort of sweater-set Superwoman with my cardigan flying along behind me. ” – Rochelle Reed, What We Wore

-se with sewn on embellishment.
-The sweater girl look was clean, thin and minimal.
+Sweater colors exploded with more choices, especially light pastels: pink, blue, white, yellow.
+They were also quite plain again, except for those with sewn-on embellishments.
+The sweater girl look was clean, thin, and minimal.
 Necklines were high and round or with a small V-neck on cardigans.
 There was an overall lack of texture or knit in designs.
 Occasionally there were some stripes or a contrasting trim, but these were mostly worn by older women whose style still reflect the 1930s and 1940s.

 Little chiffon or silk scarves were paired with sweater sets and blouses.
-They were only 12 inches long and folded and tied to the side of the neck.
+They were only 12 inches long and were folded and tied to the side of the neck.

 Shop 1950s Sweaters

 I love a good ’50s sweater.
 The short, cute, goes-with-everything classic style is part of my winter wardrobe.
 I am picky, however, about fabrics, and finding cotton or natural fibers is a rare treat.
 For synthetics, however, choices are plentiful, from the iconic twin set to the more modern crop cardigan.
 Shop for sweaters here.